praneybehl/claude-code-review-mcp/README.md

     To add it to Claude Code:
     ```bash
-    claude mcp add code-reviewer "code-review-mcp"
+    claude mcp add code-reviewer -s <user|local> -e GOOGLE_API_KEY="key" -- code-review-mcp
     ```
     If you want Claude Code to use `npx` (which is a good practice to ensure version consistency if you don't install globally):
     ```bash
-    claude mcp add code-reviewer "npx -y @vibesnipe/code-review-mcp"
+    claude mcp add code-reviewer -s <user|local> -e GOOGLE_API_KEY="key" -- npx -y @vibesnipe/code-review-mcp
     ```
-    This tells Claude Code how to launch the `claude-code-review-mcp` server when the "code-reviewer" toolset is requested.
+    This tells Claude Code how to launch the MCP server when the "code-reviewer" toolset is requested.
 This configuration can be project-specific (saved in `.claude/.mcp.json` in your project) or user-specific (global Claude Code settings).

 2.  **Use Smart Slash Commands in Claude Code:**
     Create custom slash command files in your project's `.claude/commands/` directory to easily invoke the review tool.
 The package includes several example commands in the `examples/claude-commands/` directory that you can copy to your project.